broccoli-smuggler/rekordboxsucks/README.md

 Your library is now in the correct format - aiff (or wav) yay!

 * Go into rekordbox and click File->Export collection in xml format - this will be the input file used for the script
-* `python3 main.py {location of rekordbox.xml file eg. /Users/login/Desktop/rekordbox.xml} {location of root directory of your music library that rekordbox is referencing eg. /Users/login/Desktop/mywickedtunes/}` this will produce a 'new.xml' file.
+* `python3 main.py {location of rekordbox.xml file eg. /Users/login/Desktop/rekordbox.xml}` this will produce a 'new.xml' file.
 * In Preferences->Advanced->Imported library locate the `new.xml` and select it.
 * In View->Layout click on rekordbox xml checkbox
 * You should see all your playlists in the rekordboxml tab on the left of the player